dip4k/dotnet_core_hall_booking/README.md

 ﻿## Requirements

 1. Dotnet core [sdk](https://www.microsoft.com/net/download/windows) 2.1 or later
-2. Visual studio 2017 version 15.3 or later
+2. Visual studio 2017 version 15.3 or later / VSCODE
 3. [Nodejs](https://nodejs.org/en/) latest version
 4. SQL Server 2012 or later
 5. For terminal use [CMDER](http://cmder.net/)
 6. Additional software --> [Git for Windows](https://git-scm.com/download/win)

+## How to run

+1. Install all require softwares mentioned above
+2. Clone this repository
+3. Open Project folder in visual studio / VS code
+4. If using visual studio
+    1. Right click on project folder and restore nuget Packages
+    2. Create database tables and change connection string in appsettings.json file
+    3. Build and run Project
+5. If using vsCode

+    1.  open terminal in current folder and run

+        ```bash
+            dotnet restore

+            # then create databse and replace connectionString

+            dotnet run # open browser and visit https://localhost:50001
+        ```

 ## **Creating Databse and configuring connectionString**